-and the only possibility in which the assumed optimality of the path is not contradicted is $n_s(v_2)=2$ and $n_1(v_2)=2$.
+and for the path to be optimal, we must have $n_s(v_2)=2$ and $n_1(v_2)=2$.
 By \eqref{minendiff}, the smallest energy increase for any single step of the dynamics is equal to $h$.
 Thus, a typical path towards $\mathbf 1$ proceeds by eroding the $\ell^*-2$ unit squares with spin $s$ belonging to a side of length $\ell^*-1$ that are corners of the $s$-cluster and that belong to the same side of $v_2$.
-Each of the first $\ell^*-3$ spin-flips increases the energy by $h$, and these uphill steps are necessary in order to exit from the cycle whose bottom is the local minimum $\eta_2$.
+Each of the first $\ell^*-3$ spin flips increases the energy by $h$, and these uphill steps are necessary in order to exit from the cycle whose bottom is the local minimum $\eta_2$.
 After these $\ell^*-3$ steps, the process hits the bottom of the boundary of this cycle in a configuration $\eta_{\ell^*}\in\bar B_{\ell^*-1,\ell^*-1}^1(1,s)$, see Lemma \ref{lemmapbsottocritical}.
 The last spin-update, that flips from $s$ to $1$ the spin $s$ on the unit protuberance of the $s$-cluster, decreases the energy by $2-h$.
 Thus, the typical path arrives in a local minimum $\eta_{\ell^*+1}\in\bar R_{\ell^*-1,\ell^*-1}(1,s)$, i.e., it enters a new cycle whose bottom is a configuration in which all the vertices have spin $1$, except those, which are $s$, in a square $(\ell^*-1)\times(\ell^*-1)$ $s$-cluster.
 Summarizing the construction above, we have the following sequence of vtj-connected cycles